mautic/mautic/README.md

 6. Now activate the Plugin

 Head over to the Plugins tab in Mautic:
-»click on the cogwheel (Settings) on the right hand top corner » go to plugins » find the Plugin called "GrapesJs" and click on it » click "yes" in the modal popup » click the "save and close" button
+» Click on the cogwheel (Settings) on the right hand top corner » Go to Plugins » Find the Plugin called "GrapesJs" and click on it » Click "yes" in the modal popup » Click the "Save and Close" button

 7. Clear Cache again
 ```